AEG dishwashers rated

 How much do AEG dishwashers cost?

-AEG dishwashers are a mid-level brand.
-The dishwashers we've tested typically cost between £380 and £630.
-We've found high-scoring models and a Best Buy for around £400.
+AEG dishwashers are a mid-level brand, with people spending £400 on average.
+The dishwashers we've tested typically cost between £320 and £760, but we've also tested an AEG model costing a budget-busting £1,020.
+We've found high-scoring models and a Best Buy for around £500.

-AEG dishwashers tend to score reasonably well when we put them to test, although there is the occasional mis-step – we've found a model costing around £600 that is poor at cleaning and scored just 48%.
+AEG dishwashers tend to score reasonably well when we put them to the test, although there is the occasional mis-step – we've found a model costing around £600 that is poor at cleaning and scored just 48%.

-Browse our Best Buy dishwashers to find the best models from all brands to suit your budget.

 Choosing the best AEG dishwasher